A New Stage: When Your Spouse Dies

 I’m so sorry to hear of the death of your husband.
 I can’t even imagine how difficult that must be for you to get beyond this —especially at this stage in your grieving.
 My heart cries with yours over the pain you must be feeling so deeply inside.

-I wish I could do more than what I can for you, but as far as sending you some things that might help you in some way, I did some research and came up with a few things that I pray will minister to you.
+I wish I could do more than what I can for you, but as far as sending you some things (as you asked) that might help you in some way, I did some research and came up with a few things that I pray will minister to you.
 The first is a web site that you might want to visit if you have access to the Internet (which I hope you do).
 Here is a description of the web site:

 • Griefnet.org Their groups operate 24-hours/day, 365 days/year to help those who are grieving with the loss of a spouse, child, parent, friend, and other unique losses.
 Members participate when they wish and are able to, not at a set time.
 When one member of a group sends an email message to the group, everyone in the group receives a copy.
 This allows many people to respond with love and caring to the thoughts and feelings of an individual, day and night, year-round.
 Since 1994 these groups have helped thousands of people around the world deal safely with their grief.